Coonan Cross Oath: Oath

 After this historic oath, out of a population of 200,000 St. Thomas Christians, only 400 remained loyal to Archbishop Garcia.

 The event broke the 54-year-old Padroado supremacy of the Portuguese Crown over the Thomas Christians which was imposed at the Synod of Diamper in 1599.

 Various interpretations of the events

 The exact wordings of the Coonan Cross Oath is disputed.
 There are various versions on the wording of swearing.

-Secondary sources

-Stephen Neill

-Stephen Neill, a Scottish Anglican Protestant missionary and historian, in his book A History of Christianity in India: The Beginnings to AD 1707 explains the situation as follows: